ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Mix-improvement-proposal.rst

 deploy its app and contracts without being able to thoroughly test them on the main/test net beforehand.

-Additionally not all dapps use one or more contracts, but might want to deploy contracts on the fly (like the wallet dapp) and need a simple way to get the compiled contract code.
+Additionally not all ÐApps use one or more contracts, but might want to deploy contracts on the fly (like the wallet ÐApp) and need a simple way to get the compiled contract code.

 So here a re my suggestions: